 Learning to Meditate Deeply on God’s Word

 Many Christ followers engage the Bible only with their minds, thinking about what they read and learning what they should believe.
 But what about the rest of our being?
 In addition to thoughts, the human person is made up of emotions, will, body, relationships, and soul (Mark 12:30-31, see Renovation of the Heart by Dallas Willard for a detailed discussion).
-The Word of God needs to work it’s way into all the parts of our personality so that we are formed more and more into the image of Christ.
+The Word of God needs to work it’s way into all the dimensions of our personality so that we are formed more and more into the image of Christ.

 This is why the Apostle Paul exhorts us, “Let the word of Christ dwell in you richly” (Colossians 3:16).
 For Scripture to interact deeply with our whole self requires that we read it reflectively, prayerfully, and in conversation with others.
 One way to let God’s Word dwell deeply in us to use the ancient practice of “Lectio Divina,” which is Latin for “Divine Reading.”